Understanding Executive Function: What It Is and Why It Matters

 Daily todo lists serve several vital functions:

-Focus Guidance: They direct your attention to what matters most today
+Focus Guidance: They direct your attention to which tasks matter most to work on today

-Decision Offloading: They prevent repeated and cognitively expensive decision-making about what you should work on next
+Decision Offloading: They prevent you from needing to repeatedly think about what you should work on next

-Completion Tracking: They provide a clear record of your progress
+Completion Tracking: They provide a clear record of your work progress

-Boundary Creation: They establish realistic limits for how much you can get done in a single day
+Boundary Creation: They help you establish realistic limits for how much you can get done in a single day

 Transition Support: They help you bridge the gap between your planning and execution modes